 The small suburb of Claremont has grown up around Pomona College, which was founded in 1887.

-As each college in the seven-college Claremont University Consortium was founded and blossomed, Claremont grew into a unique Southern California oasis – a beautifully landscaped town full of scholars with a vibrant downtown.
+As each of the seven colleges in The Claremont Colleges was founded and blossomed, Claremont grew into a unique Southern California oasis – a beautifully landscaped town full of scholars with a vibrant downtown.
 The adjoining colleges comprise one square mile of our 13.4 square mile city “of trees and Ph.D.s.”

 Our students have access to the resources of a large university—amazing facilities, the potential to meet thousands of fellow scholars, 2,700 classes to choose from—while living at a residential college in a quaint, walkable college town with restaurants, boutiques, a comedy club, and an art-house cinema.